Eucalyptus globulus is uplifting, soothes exhaustion,

 To Use: Scoop out a bit of the mixture while in the shower and rub onto your chest, neck and shoulders to help open up your sinuses.

-Safety Information: Non-toxic, non-irritating but if oxidized, it may cause irritation or sensitization.
+Non-toxic, non-irritating but if oxidized, it may cause irritation or sensitization.
 Eucalyptus has been known to antidote homeopathic remedies.
 Please don’t use on children under ten years of age.
-If you use Eucalyptus globulus with asthmatics, be very careful of your dilution.
-Keep it low (around 1% to start – 6 drops: 1 oz carrier).
+If you use Eucalyptus globulus with asthmatics, be very careful with your dilution.
+Keep it low (1% to start which is 6 dr in 1 oz carrier).
 The reason is that although research shows it can be helpful with bronchial asthma, it may also set off an asthma attack.
 Go on a case-by-case basis.

-Where to Buy: You can find all these essential oils at NaturesGift.com.
+You can find Eucalyptus globulus and other species of Eucalyptus at NaturesGift.com.
 This is not my company, nor do I receive any commission from them.
 However, I use their products in my classroom because of the exceptional quality and customer service.
-Because I’ve known the owner, Marge Clark, for 20 years and we have a great working relationship, she offers anyone who subscribes to my free newsletter a special code for 10% discount off your online order.

 If you’d like to read past Fragrant Friday posts,